donkirkby/donimoes/raw_rules/new_rules.md

     2 3 5 4 5 2
     - - - - - -
     1 5 1 5 5 4

+## Tetromino Road
+The dominoes are played on an 8x8 grid.
+Make the edges out of face-down dominoes, or play on a chess board where a pair of squares are the same size as one of your dominoes.

+Choose which player will play the tetrominoes dark side up, and give them 3 dark player tokens.
+Give the other player 3 light player tokens.
+Each player draws 3 dominoes and keeps them hidden from their opponent.

+On your turn, you must place a domino and then mark any spaces that must be roads.
+At any time during your turn, you may play a token or tetrominoes.

+### Placing Dominoes and Tokens
+Dominoes and tokens must be played on empty spaces so that they touch the edge of the board or another item that's already on the board.
+Diagonal connections don't count as touching.

+### Placing Roads
+If a number on a domino is completely surrounded by other numbers, the surrounding numbers must exactly equal 3 times the number of neighbours.
+Corners must have neighbours equal to 6, sides must equal 9, and centre spaces must equal 12.
+If a square has only one empty space next to it and it would be impossible to fill that space with a legal number, then that space must be a road.
+After placing a domino, check to see if any spaces must be roads and place road markers on them.

+At the end of the game, all road spaces on the board must form one connected road network, so you can also place road markers where they are needed to keep the roads connected.

+If an empty space has no empty spaces next to it, then no dominoes will fit on it.
+Place a road marker on it.

+If a player token is on a space that must be a road, replace it with a road marker and give it back to the player.
+However, check to see whether the player can use it to play a tetromino before replacing it.
+The active player can choose what order to play road markers.

+### Placing Tetrominoes
+Tetrominoes need to be played on spaces with either road markers or player tokens.
+They cannot be played on spaces with dominoes, other tetrominoes, or empty spaces.
+At least one of the spaces must have a player token that belongs to the player who's playing the tetromino.

+If a player's token is getting replaced during their opponent's turn, they may use it immediately to place a tetromino.
+The opponent then continues their turn if they have more road markers to place.
+(Should the player's turn end when they have to replace another player's token?)

+Tetrominoes can't be moved after they are played, and they must be played with the player's side up.
+If a player's token is getting replaced and there aren't any tetrominoes that will fit, the token is just returned to the player.

+### Winning
+The player who plays 4 tetrominoes wins.

 # Solutions
 ## Adding Donimoes Solutions